‘I want to have contributed to a better world. That is what enriches me.’

-I doubt whether many business women would contact an unknown male collegue in a foreign country to ask practical advice about do’s and don’ts.
+I doubt whether many business women would contact an unknown male colleague in a foreign country to ask practical advice about do’s and don’ts.
 But if it would be a ‘her’ - another woman business owner - she probably would.
 Women feel more at ease sharing doubts and positive tips with other women.

 But still, the business is done in male networks.

 Wait and see.
 Trust is the basis of doing business.
 A women’s network, like UnitedSucces, can be more effective since women need far less time to connect with each other than men.
 Women very quickly - one chat is often enough - identify with each other and are more inclined to share.
 A business woman wants a peer in her network to have success too.
 A male environment is much more competitive.
 So we tap into a very big potential.